-Social media may represent a big part of my job and life (cough cough huge part cough), but I have to say… some days as I scroll through feeds, especially on Instagram, I can’t help but feel pangs of irritation and sorrow… I genuinely find it painful to bear witness to the mind-boggling effects it has had on youth, society, people, self-worth, body image… and the list goes oooooon.
+Social media may represent a big part of my job and life (cough cough huge part cough), but I have to say… some days as I scroll through feeds, especially on Instagram, I can’t help but feel irritation and sorrow… I genuinely find it painful to see the mind-boggling effects it has had on youth, society, people, self-worth, body image… etc.

-If posting pictures online is the only way for you to get the daily confidence boost you need, put your smartphone down and find new ways to achieve that.
+If posting pictures online is the only way for you to get the daily confidence boost you need, maybe consider putting your smartphone down and finding new ways to achieve that.
 Similarly, if you find yourself scrolling through hundreds of pictures every day, wishing you were like the people you’re eyeballing, remember that people only show what they want you to see.
 Most of what you see on social media is in no way representative of their actual lives.

 Then again, sometimes, I like to let myself willfully embrace the obvious absurdity (and awesomeness) of social media:

 Because ridiculous amounts of money.
 And seriously gangsta cats.